 Section 3.1.
 Classes of Membership.
 The Association shall have one class of voting members (the “Regular Members”).
 The manner of appointment and the qualifications and rights of the Regular Members shall be as set forth in the Articles of Incorporation.
-The Association shall have four classes of nonvoting members: Associate Members, Affiliate Members, Individual Members, and Student Members (collectively with the Regular Members, the “Members”).
+The Association shall have three classes of nonvoting members: Associate Members, Individual Members, and Student Newspaper Members (collectively with the Regular Members, the “Members”).

 (a) The Regular Members shall be comprised of Maine news-gathering organizations, excluding radio and television, that provide original news and editorial content, the majority of which is produced by local staff or purchased from recognized news sources, and that maintain a physical address in Maine for the express purpose of transacting business with the public.
+A Regular Member of the Maine Press Association shall follow the Society of Professional Journalists code of ethics.
+Regular members would be responsible only for content produced by their own newspaper, not by other publications they may print.
 Each Regular Member’s qualification under the foregoing criteria shall be determined from time to time by the Board, and any such determination made in good faith shall be conclusive.
 Each Regular Member shall have one vote.

-(e) The Student Members shall be comprised of student newspapers of Maine high schools, colleges and universities (whether supported by public or private funds), which are published on a regular, announced schedule with a known office of publication.
-Student Members shall have no voting privileges.
+(d) The Student Newspaper Members shall be comprised of student newspapers of Maine high schools, colleges and universities (whether supported by public or private funds), which are published on a regular, announced schedule with a known office of publication.
+Student Newspaper Members may attend educational events hosted by the Maine Press Association at no charge.
+Student Newspaper Members shall have no voting privileges.

 Section 3.2.
 Membership Dues.
 All members shall pay dues according to a structure established by the Board.
 Dues may vary from class to class and may vary based on objective criteria intended to reflect the Members’ ability to pay.
 The amount of dues to be paid by Members shall be reassessed from time to time by the Board and recommendations for changes shall be presented for adoption or rejection by vote of Regular Members at any meeting.